meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--master-key`
 **Default value**: `None`

-The master key granting access to all MeiliSearch's API routes.
-Providing a mandatory key is mandatory when environment is set to `production`.
+Set an instance's master key, automatically protecting all routes except `GET /health`.
+Providing a key is mandatory when environment is set to `production`.

-If no master key is provided all routes will be unprotected and publicly accessible.
+If no master key is provided in a `development` environment, all routes will be unprotected and publicly accessible.

 This is only possible if you are in `development` environment.
 An error is thrown if you try to start MeiliSearch without any master key when the environment is set to `production`.